timothyk00/ICS167Project/README.txt

 Single Player: A helper player AI will be spawned in to help Local Multiplayer: Two players will play at a time (with no helper AI)

+*hint: the first enemy you encounter will not die from your spells!
+You must defend yourself with the Earth element until it self-destructs.